mariorod98/ObsidianVault/🌱 Seedbox/UE4 Networking.md

 |    **Server**     | Invoking Client | Invoking Client | Server | Invoking Client |
 |    **Unowned**    | Invoking Client | Invoking Client | Server | Invoking Client |

+### RPCs in Blueprints
+To create a RPC in Blueprint you just have to create a Custom Event and set its *Replicates* property to the type of RPC you want.

+The *Reliable* property can be checked to mark the RPC as *important* and make sure it will 99.99% be executed.
+Do not mark every RPC as *Reliable*.

+### RPCs in C++

 ## References

 ---